tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Web/基础功能接口_intl_en.md

 ### WebRTCAPI.getLocalStream

->!This API is supported by SDK v2.5 or above.
+>This API is supported by SDK v2.5 or above.

 This API is used to get local audio/video stream.